Originally published in March 2019, last updaten in April 2020.

 Apart from simple tools, there are also other things that keep the remote teams together.
 In the traditional working environment, the building, cantina, conference room, shared working hours are the scaffolding for cooperation and knowledge exchange.

 While working with a remote team, these should be replaced with procedures and work culture based on shared values and sense of responsibility.
+Switching to home office requires good preparation and strategy, do remember about time management practices.

 4. Don’t neglect the working space